 All I’m really doing here is adding fresh strawberries to the mix.
 It’s an incredibly simple twist, but it makes you feel a little more bright and a little fancy as you sip on it on your back patio.

 It might not be the bustling brunch service I am dreaming of.
 But it works pretty dang well for right now.
+Especially when you get a big stack of nutella pancakes next to a glass… Nutella and strawberries are the PERFECT match.
+Really, chocolate and strawberries are always a good idea so you could also whip up a dozen baked chocolate donuts too!

 To really put things over the top, consider making a sweet treat like this chocolate strawberry cake that’s surprisingly easy to throw together!
 Plus it keeps in the fridge for a couple of days, making it fantastic for making ahead of time.